oreximus/learnings/InformationTechnology/WebDevelopment/typescript.md

 "noImplicitAny": true,
 ```

-> Better not config these thing or you'll loose the major benefits of TypeScript.
+> Better not to config this setting or you'll loose the major benefits of TypeScript.

 #### Arrays: